API Reference¶

 Bases: EntityDef

 Definition class for a vocabulary type.
-It adds the fields of url_template
+It adds the fields of url_template to the common attributes of

 an entity definition.
 E.g.: